Litthins/LiAtny85/README.md

 # LiAtny85
-Hardware Abstraction Layer and Study Notes about Atny85,which is based on the studying of its datasheet.
+Hardware Abstraction Layer and Study Notes for Atny85,which is based on the studying of its datasheet.